Kesha On Having A ‘Higher Power’ And Releasing New Music Amid Dr. Luke Lawsuit

 Kesha is focused on her music amid her ongoing legal battle against Dr. Luke.
 The singer filed a lawsuit against the music producer and claimed that he emotionally, physically, and sexually assaulted her during the time they worked together.
 Dr. Luke has banned Kesha from releasing any music on her own, so she has been singing punk-inspired versions of her hit songs with her side band, The Creepies.

-Kesha and The Creepies are set to perform on the MSU campus on April 27, reports The State News.
+Kesha and The Creepies are set to perform on the MSU campus on April 27, reports the State News.
 The concert will take place at the Breslin Center and will also include a performance by Lil Uzi Vert.
 Tickets went on sale for $20 (with a student ID) on April 7.
 Only four tickets can be purchased per I.D.

 Tickets will go on sale for the rest of the public on April 14.
 Those who are interested in checking out Kesha and The Creepies can buy tickets online at the Breslin Center or call 517-432-5000.
 Tickets can also be purchased in person at the Wharton Center Box Office.